 In the legislative session of 2020, House Bill 1087 was submitted to simply legalize possession of alcohol in dry counties but still illegal to sell alcohol in dry counties.
 The bill passed, and as such, the homebrew statute has been amended to reflect that change with the omission of “if the beer is made in a county or municipality in which the possession of light wine or beer is lawful” from the original statute.

 - P.O.
 Box 540

 - Madison, MS 39130-0540

 - Phone: 601.856.1301

 Applicable Statutory Material

-(2) (a) Every person twenty-one (21) years of age or older shall have the right to make homemade beer for personal, family, domestic or household uses without restraint by this chapter or otherwise if the beer is made in a county or municipality in which the possession of light wine or beer is lawful.
+(2) (a) Every person twenty-one (21) years of age or older shall have the right to make homemade beer for personal, family, domestic or household uses without restraint by this chapter or otherwise.

 (b) The maximum amount of homemade beer that a person may make in a calendar year shall not exceed:

 (i) One hundred (100) gallons if there is only one (1) person over the age of twenty-one (21) years of age residing in the household; and